Affordability - Get to grips with what you can afford to buy. Estimate a week for this

 Find your Conveyancing Solicitor

-If you feel that you are on the right track then we would recommend that you use our conveyancing comparison service to view and compare quotes.
+If you feel that you are on the right track then we would recommend that you use our conveyancing comparison service to view competitive conveyancing quotes.
 In just one search you can compare by price, location and by Mortgage Lender.
 Then when ready you should take a quote away and book a call directly from your chosen Conveyancer to discuss your Quote.

 Instruct your Solicitor ready for your offer to be accepted.

-If you do instruct a Solicitor then you will be sent a Client care pack.
+If you do instruct a Solicitors house purchase or sale then you will be sent a Client care pack.
 This pack contains your terms of engagement and you will need to sign the terms.

 You can hold the signed documents and when you do find a property and make an offer you can then complete the details and send back to the Solicitor.
 Alternatively you can send back the signed terms and advise that you are awaiting to hear if your offer has been accepted.
 Then if the offer is accepted you can send the details to the Solicitor.
 This forward thinking will help to save a few days and the Seller will be able to get moving literally the day that you know the offer has been accepted.
 You will need to pass on your Solicitor details to the Sales Agent that is representing the Seller.